hunglvosu/hunglvosu.github.io/_pages/about.md

   - /about.html
 ---

 I am interested in Theoretical Computer Science in general and Graph Algorithms in particular.
-I am associated with [Umass Theory Group](https://www.cics.umass.edu/research/area/theoretical-computer-science).
-Before coming to Umass, I was a <a href = "http://www.pims.math.ca/scientific/postdoctoral/postdoctoral-fellows#pdf-2018">PIMS</a> postdoc at the Compter Science Department, University of Victoria, hosted by <a href = "http://webhome.cs.uvic.ca/~val/">Valerie King</a>.
-I received a Ph.D. in Computer Science from Oregon State University.
-I am fortunate enough to have <a href="http://blogs.oregonstate.edu/glencora/">Cora Borradaile</a> as my advisor.
-Long time ago, I got a B.S. degree in Computer Science (honors program) from <a href="http://en.hust.edu.vn/home">Hanoi University of Science and Technology</a>.  <br>
+I am a member of  [Umass Theory Group](https://www.cics.umass.edu/research/area/theoretical-computer-science)<br>

+<br> **Bio (in 3rd person for talks):** Hung Le has been an Assistant Professor of Computer Science at Umass Amherst since 2020.
+He was a <a href = "http://www.pims.math.ca/scientific/postdoctoral/postdoctoral-fellows#pdf-2018">PIMS</a> postdoc at the University of Victoria with "http://webhome.cs.uvic.ca/~val/">Valerie King</a> and a PhD student at Oregon State University, advised by <a href="http://blogs.oregonstate.edu/glencora/">Cora Borradaile</a>.
+He got his undergraduate degree from <a href="http://en.hust.edu.vn/home">Hanoi University of Science and Technology</a>, Vietnam.<br>

 <br> My research has been generously supported by an NSF small grant  ([CCF-2121952](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2121952)), an NSF CAREER Award ([CCF-2237288](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2237288)) and a Google Research Scholar Award.

 <br> My technical blog [Rambling on Graphs](https://minorfree.github.io) is up. <br>